Mastering Pickleball: An In-Depth Guide to the Five Essential Rules

 One crucial fact to remember is that serving must always start from the right-hand side of the court.
 The player’s score decides their serving position.
 If the score is even, you serve from the right side.
 Alternatively, if the score is odd, you serve from the left.

-See also What Is The Non-Volley Zone In Pickleball?
+See also What Is A Rally In Pickleball?

 What’s more, let’s look into the scoring and serving dynamics for singles and doubles games separately.